silverstripe/silverstripe-framework/.github/ISSUE_TEMPLATE.md

 ## Affected Version

 Show version numbers by pasting the output of `composer info --direct`.
-Alternatively, hover over the SilverStripe logo in the CMS to basic version information.
+Alternatively, hover over the SilverStripe logo in the CMS to find basic version information.

 ## Description